mhoffmann1/heroes_map_generator/README.md

 Generates random templates for Heroes 3 HotA map generator for a more 'random' user experience

 # To Do
-- Generate initial values for zones
+- Generate initial values for zones - DONE
-- Generate initial values for connections
+- Generate initial values for connections - DONE
-- Generate starting areas for players or players + AI
+- Generate starting areas for players or players + AI - DONE
-    - add computer player zones into main graph
+    - add computer player zones into main graph - DONE
-- Generate fair main grid
+- Generate fair main grid - DONE
-- Print template to file
+- Print template to file - DONE
 - generate template values
 - starting zones connect to main branch using same node - DONE
+- starting zones and AI zones in balanced mode use same Link attributes - DONE
+- Global AI players use fair Links
+- balanced mode has a chance for a star NODE connecting to all base fragments
+- starting areas for Humans - add rules for origin castle (same/different)

 # Variables description

+## Nodes

-## mines
+### mines

 Next batch of variables: